by Sirius Fourside

 The Ed Rosenthal Method

 I’m a fan of Ed Rosenthal.
-He seems to come up with original (or at least original to me) ways of doing things, but even better, he always has a reason behind his methods.
-This technique is from his newest book on concentrates/edibles (Beyond Buds: Next Generation) and I suggest you pick up a copy.
-It has good info and I’m sure you’ll learn something new!
+He comes up with original (or at least original to me) ways of doing things, but even better, he always has a reason behind his methods.
+This technique is from his book on concentrates/edibles called “Beyond Buds: Next Generation” and I suggest you pick up a copy.
+It’s a beautiful book with great info and I’m sure you’ll learn something new!

 Supplies: